CoopHive/Apiary/README.md

 ## Overview

-Apiary is a tool designed to simulate the agent-based and game theory aspects of the CoopHive protocol, a two-sided marketplace for computing resources.
+CoopHive is a decentralized marketplace for computational resources, allowing clients to execute workloads in a permissionless environment.
+Participants can connect their compute nodes to the network, perform tasks, and earn compensation.
+The platform utilizes EVM-compatible interfaces to facilitate payments and manage data storage.

+Apiary serves as the user-friendly interface, providing seamless access to the CoopHive protocol and enabling efficient interaction with its features.

 ### Package Structure